jcopperman/QUp/README.md

 4. User Stories - User stories for sprint
 5. Issues - Issues logged on user stories or features

-SwaggerUI is included in the API for easy documentation and testing.
+SwaggerUI is included in the QUp.API for easy documentation and testing.

 Backlog: